istrate/cp4d/OpenShift-NFS-provisioner.md

 # OpenShift project

 You can use a default project or create a separate project to keep NFS related objects.
-Here *nfs-storage* project is used.<br>
+In this example, *nfs-storage* project is used.<br>

 > oc new-project nfs-storage<br>